Optimal control strategy for collisional Brownian engines: Thermodynamic Overview of Collisional Brownian Engines

-In order to compare our protocol with existing studies, we focus on the simplest scenario of a work-to-work converter, a system where energy input, whether chemical or mechanical, is converted into useful power output.
-This class of systems has been extensively studied in the literature, both theoretically \cite{seifert2012stochastic,pebeu,fisher1999force,busiello2022hyperaccurate,hooyberghs2013efficiency} and experimentally \cite{liepelt2007kinesin,liepelt2009operation,Duet}.
-In this case, temperatures are equal ($\Delta T=0$) and the system is driven by only two thermodynamic forces, directly associated with \(X_1\) and \(X_2\).
-Therefore, Eq.~(\ref{cep}) simplifies to

-In the linear response regime, Eq.~(\ref{eppp}) can be expressed as the sum of thermodynamic forces $f_i = X_i/T$ times thermodynamic fluxes $J_i$, namely $\Bar{\sigma} = J_1\,f_1 + J_2\,f_2$, where
+In the linear response regime, Eq.~(\ref{eppp}) can be expressed as the sum of thermodynamic forces $f_i = X_i/T$ times thermodynamic fluxes $J_i$, namely $\Bar{\sigma} = J_1\,f_1 + J_2\,f_2$ \cite{seifert2012stochastic,DeGroot1962}, where

-in which $L_{ij}$'s represents the Onsager coefficients.
-Two points are worth highlighting.
-First, since we are dealing with work-to-work converters, no coupling exists between work fluxes and heat flux, implying that the Onsager coefficients that involve temperature are all zero.
-Second, expressions in the form of Eqs.~(\ref{w11}) and (\ref{power}) are obtained when we average Eq.~(\ref{work}) over a complete cycle.
+in which $L_{ij}$'s represent the Onsager coefficients.
+Three points are worth highlighting. \GF{First, entropy production is entirely dictated by the external driving forces: when the driving performs negative work, injecting energy into the system, entropy production increases; conversely, when it performs positive work, with the particle delivering useful output, entropy production decreases}.
+Second, since we are dealing with work-to-work converters, no coupling exists between work fluxes and heat flux, implying that the Onsager coefficients that involve temperature are all zero.
+Third, expressions in the form of Eqs.~(\ref{w11}) and (\ref{power}) are obtained when we average Eq.~(\ref{work}) over a complete cycle.

 Finally, a work-to-work engine converts a portion of the input power $\overline {\dot W}_{\rm{in}}$ into useful output power $\overline {\dot W}_{\rm{out}}$, where $\overline {\dot W}_{\rm{in}} < 0$, $\overline {\dot W}_{\rm{out}} \geq 0$ and $|\overline {\dot W}_{\rm{in}}| > |\overline {\dot W}_{\rm{out}}|$.
 We can thus define the efficiency of the converter as